jacobpackert/jacobpackert.dk2020/content/blog/the-solution-is-not-always-more-tech/index.md

 ---
 title: The solution is not always more tech
-date: "2020-03-02"
+date: '2020-03-02'
-description: "Sometimes, technology won’t fix it.
-We should always focus on the problem, not the tech."
+description: 'Sometimes, technology won’t fix it.
+We should always focus on the problem, not the tech.'
 ---

 ![Coffee](./0*DhlgH5_-e1vlJ66R.jpg)